Overview

 - rank of the ground-truth backward representation matrix \( B^{\star} \): \( \text{rank}(B^{\star}) = d \).

 What does the FB representation objective minimize?
-We interpret the representation objective in FB as a temporal-difference (TD) variance of the least-squares importance fitting (LSIF) loss.
-This interpretation draws a connection with fitted Q-evaluation.
+We interpret the representation objective in FB as a temporal-difference (TD) variant of the least-squares importance fitting (LSIF) loss, drawing a connection to fitted Q-evaluation (FQE).
+FQE performs approximate value iteration, which (approximately) enjoys convergence guarantee.
+This connection motivates us to study whether FB admits a similar convergence in practice.

-Our understanding of FB suggests a simplified pre-training method for RL called one-step forward-backward (one-step FB) representation learning.
+Our understanding of FB reveals that its inherent circular dependency incurs optimization challenges and unclear learning behaviors.
+To break the circular dependency, we propose a simplified pre-training method for RL called one-step forward-backward (one-step FB) representation learning.

-- One-step FB performs policy adaptation via one step of policy improvement.
+- Unlike FB, which argues to prefetch optimal controls for arbitrary reward functions, one-step FB performs policy adaptation via one step of policy improvement.

 - Starting from the existing FB algorithm, implementing our method requires making two simple changes.